 No. OF SESSIONS

 Breakup of Syllabus

 We have divided the Syllabus in Topics.
-The topic break up is below.
-(This is important as with this break up, those who are doing self-study, can have a clear roadmap as to how many topics they have covered, and to what extent.
+The topic breaks up is below.
+(This is important as with this break-up, those who are doing self-study, can have a clear roadmap as to how many topics they have covered, and to what extent.
 The keyword listing will ensure that you know what all to be covered under a topic)

 The General Studies + Essay together account for 1250 marks out of the 1750 marks in the Civil Services Mains Examination.
 This is 71.4% of the total marks for Mains and 62.5% of the total marks of the examination (including Personality Test) – which is used to rank candidates for allocation of service and State Cadres.

 THIS COURSE IS AVAILABLE IN ONLINE MODE ASWELL:

 Facilities available in Online Platform –

 - Smart Digital boards that is clearly visible through online platform as well.